-Apparently, I've recently been made aware, the most common question people seem to ask about me is how I afford my lifestyle.
+Apparently, I've recently been made aware, a question people seem to ask about me is how I afford my lifestyle.

 I've never really considered that people would wonder this, because I don't consider my lifestyle particularly extravagant.
 In saying that, I live very comfortably, but there are sacrifices in some areas (which are easy to forget when looking at the areas where I don't necessarily sacrifice much, like travel...)

 I studied commerce for a while (a while being 4 years worth of papers done in 3 years), and it was a natural strength of mine, which is probably how I ended up in the degree when I wasn't too sure what I was doing at university initially (I gravitate towards things I find naturally easy, and away from things I struggle with).
 Accounting, management, commercial law all came naturally to me.
 Finance and economics was okay, but I don't like getting too bogged down in the nitty gritty detail of it all.
 Luckily, the great news with financial decisions and being financially literate and responsible is that you don't NEED all those nitty gritty details.
 What you do need is a) a basic understanding of math (everyone bags on math at school, but I still maintain it's a vital subject for life success) and b) a conscious (and somewhat subconscious) awareness of and commitment to giving a damn about your finances.